 Closer to home, we are a founding member of the ETI, and are a nominated member of its Board.
 We also campaigned for and were founding board members of the Gang Master Licencing Authority.
 We encourage our affiliated unions to address modern slavery in their own supply chains.

 We are an accredited Living Wage employer.
 Our living wage accreditation ensures all direct and indirect employees are paid at least the living wage.
-We are an Investor in People and accredited by the London Mayor to his Good Work Standard.
+We are an Investor in People and accredited by the London Mayor to his Good Work Standard and by the Good Business Charter.

 The TUC carries out reasonable and practical due diligence in the sourcing of goods and services.